wexaris/rust-sciter/README.md

 }
 ```

-It looks similar like this:
+It looks similar to this:

 ![Minimal sciter sample](http://i.imgur.com/ojcM5JJ.png)